 – You must rent, or preferably buy, a lot of equipment.

-– To be able to choose your dive site and explore on your own, you need to complete a scuba training course and get certified.
-Some people can never complete training because during training they discover that they become panicked under water; this can happen even to strong swimmers who are otherwise comfortable in the water.
+– To legally choose your dive site and explore on your own, you need to complete a scuba training course and get certified.
+Some people can never complete training because during training they discover that they become panicked under water.
+This can happen even to strong swimmers who are otherwise comfortable in the water.

-– Because most scuba diving occurs at 30 to 90 feet depth, you usually need to take a boat to get to a scuba site, and that adds to the cost of a scuba vacation.
+– Most scuba diving occurs at 30 to 90 feet depth.
+For that reason, you usually need to take a boat to a scuba site, and that adds to the cost of a scuba vacation.

 So here’s my summary of snorkel versus scuba: